CGreenie/AT03---Programming/README.md

 **Shane** - Stats and leveling, Saving stats, Respawning
 **Elise** - Dialogue, Menu and Options Menu, Saving Options

+### Version Control Techniques
+- Branches will be named Featurname_contributorname eg. MainMenu_Elise
+- All branches will be off the dev branch
+- Once a branch is ready to be merged, we will submit a pull request and another contributor will review it
+- Commit every time you complete a function, or at least commit regularly
+- Dot points for commit messsages
+- Commits should be named after the function they changed or created, and describe what state the features created/changed are in and what they do

 ### Project Features & Scope

 #### Menu and Options Menu